 Nevertheless, there are also some points that have to be considered in the part of the business owners.
 Make sure the questions you provide to a mystery shopper are straight to the point and not subjective.
 Instead of asking “Did you feel welcome?” it is better to ask whether or not the employees greeted them properly upon entrance.
 This is to be fair to your employees because they need to know exactly what they did wrong and understand how to do it better next time.
 If an employee’s scorecard says he was too busy arranging some products in the aisle and didn’t pay enough attention to answer the customer’s questions, then this employee will be more attentive next time – simply because he learned to prioritize a customer even when he’s in the middle of doing another task.

 Mystery shopping is probably the most effective way to identify the areas where you lack skills, knowledge, and competency.
 If you want your business to persist in an ever-changing industry, then you should finally consider conducting one.

-We invite you to check SeeLevel for your Mystery Shopping needs and you’ll start improving your customer experience in no time.
+Check out SeeLevel HX for your mystery shopping needs and you’ll start improving your customer experience in no time.